Skip to Content

 While that filling is cooling…

 Wash, dry, and peel 8 large fresh ripe peaches, or 10 medium to smallish peaches.
 Yep!
-Juice is gonna run down your arms and all over the table!
-Isn’t life great!
+Juice is going to run down your arms and all over the table!
+Isn’t life great?

 TIP: You can easily peel peaches by blanching them.
 However, I really don’t like doing that with a fresh peach pie.
 Even though it’s a quick dunk into boiling water and the skins do slip-off like a breeze, it also slightly cooks those peaches!

-For this Cold Peach Pie I slice the peaches in 1/2 inch thick slices and then cut them in half.
-I prefer to have the peaches in nice chunk sizes than large slices.
+For this Cold Peach Pie, I slice the peaches into 1/2 inch thick slices and then cut them in half.
+I prefer to have the peaches in nice chunk sizes rather than large slices.
 It fills the crust better.

-I also recommend having a large baking sheet nearby to place pie on incase that glaze runs over a tad.
-(Sound like I’ve had experience with this?
+I also recommend having a large baking sheet nearby to place the pie on in case that glaze runs over a tad.
+(Sounds like I’ve had experience with this?
 Yep!)

 Pie Crust, Glaze, and Peaches on the counter ready to combine to create Fresh Peach Pie.l

-Stir the glaze well before adding to peaches.
+Stir the glaze well before adding the peaches.

 Pour the cooled peach glaze on the top of the peaches.
 Gently stir to evenly coat all the peaches.
 Coating them will prevent them from turning brown and seal the juices into the fruit.